gianlucaromeo/100-Days-Of-Code-Challenge/Day 1 - Intro to Ruby/README.md

 ```

 ## 2. Syntax and features of Ruby
+In this repository, you can find the following topics:
 1. `1-syntax-basics-and-control-structures.rb` Syntax Basics and Control Structures
 2. `2-methods-procs-blocks.rb` Methods, Blocks, Procs
 3. `3-classes.rb` Classes and Objects